jpikl/cfxnes/lib/docs/data-api.md

 - **options**: `object` - configuration options

-#### .resetOptions()
+#### .resetOptions([options])

-Resets all configuration options to their default value.
+Resets the specified configuration options to their default value.

+- **options**: `Array`  - array of option names to reset; omit the parameter to reset all configuration options

 #### .loadOptions()

 Loads configuration options from Local Storage.
+The method does nothing if there are no options to load.

 #### .saveOptions()